Koukotsukan/Aspect_based_Sentiment_Analysis_to_Get_Insights_into_Online_Shopping_Experience_The_Case_of_Alibaba/README.md

 - [**Google reCAPTCHA V3**](https://www.google.com/recaptcha): A CAPTCHA system that helps to distinguish human users from automated users.
 - [**FontAwesome**](https://fontawesome.com/): An icon set and toolkit for web applications.
 - [**Google Sheets**](https://www.google.com/sheets): A web-based spreadsheet program.

+# License
+Thank you for choosing to use this open-source project!
+We have adopted the MIT License, which means you are free to use, modify, and distribute this project, as long as you follow these principles:

+**1.** **Retain the Copyright Notice**: Please retain the copyright notice and the text of the MIT License in your project to ensure proper attribution and licensing.

+**2.** **No Warranty Provided**: Understand that this project is provided "as is" without any express or implied warranties or guarantees.
+Your use of this project is at your own risk.

+**3.** **Respect the Contributors**: If you modify this project or create new work based on it, please respect the original contributors' work and acknowledge the source and contributors in your project.

+**4.** **Open Source Spirit**: If you use a portion of this project in your own work, we encourage you to embrace the spirit of open source by sharing your project with the community as open source as well.

+By adhering to these principles, you have the opportunity to collaborate with other developers and contribute to the growth of the open-source community.
+We appreciate your support and respect for the MIT License and hope you enjoy using this project!

 <hr>